West Forest Capital - New York, NY | Hard Money Loans, Real Estate Investment Loans & Bridge Loans logo

 West Forest Capital - New York, NY | Hard Money Loans, Real Estate Investment Loans & Bridge Loans Review

 West Forest Capital is a hard money lending firm based in New York that specializes in providing non-traditional real estate financing for investors and developers.
-The company positions itself as a specialized lender for fix-and-flip projects, rental property acquisitions, cash-out refinancing, and bridge loans for investment properties.
-Founded with a focus on speed and local market expertise, the firm claims to leverage deep knowledge of New York and New Jersey real estate markets to deliver quick decisions and creative financing structures.
+The company positions itself as a listed lender for fix-and-flip projects, rental property acquisitions, cash-out refinancing, and bridge loans for investment properties.
+Founded with a focus on speed and local market experience context, the firm claims to leverage deep knowledge of New York and New Jersey real estate markets to deliver quick decisions and creative financing structures.

 The company's core offerings include hard money loans with rates starting at 10%, bridge financing for time-sensitive transactions, rehab cost financing up to 100%, refinancing of existing loans, and new investment property purchases.
 They explicitly market their service to real estate investors, fix-and-flip operators, and developers who need rapid funding decisions.
 Contact is available via phone (212-537-5833) and text (917-267-9523), and the company advertises same-day to 5-day funding timelines depending on deal complexity.